japila-books/apache-spark-internals/docs/shuffle/ShuffleManager.md

 Stops the shuffle system

-Used when SparkEnv is requested to xref:core:SparkEnv.adoc#stop[stop]
+Used when SparkEnv is requested to core:SparkEnv.md#stop[stop]

 == [[unregisterShuffle]] Unregistering Shuffle